lakiw/pcfg_cracker/docs/source/next_function.rst

 PCFG Next Algorithm v2 (Adoption Algorithm):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second version of the "Next" algorithm is the Adoption algorithm.
-I originally called the "Deadbeat Dad" algoirithm, but I'm regretting the negative connotations so I'm renaming it.
+I originally called the "Deadbeat Dad" algorithm, but I'm regretting the negative connotations so I'm renaming it.
 The key idea behind this approach is that a node can have multiple different parents (that old DAG vs. Tree issue), so a child should only be pushed into the priority queue if its least most probable parent was just popped from the queue.
 This relies on the assumption that a child's probability can't be greater than its parents.
-In the current PCFG code, this approach is implimented by generating all the children for any node popped from the queue, and then walking back up the Tree/DAG and generating all the parents for those children.
+In the current PCFG code, this approach is implemented by generating all the children for any node popped from the queue, and then walking back up the Tree/DAG and generating all the parents for those children.
 If a child has a lower probability parent than the parent that was just popped, it is left for that lower probability parent to "adopt" that child later.
 If the recently popped parent is the lowest probability parent for a child node though, that child is then pushed into the priority queue.
-Ties in parent probability are resolved by the arbitrary but deterministic approach of selecting the righmost node to be the parent.
+Ties in parent probability are resolved by the arbitrary but deterministic approach of selecting the rightmost node to be the parent.
 Admittedly this approach requires a lot more computation than the Version 1 "Next" algorithm.
-The memory savings and correspondenly faster priority queue pushes make the Version 2 approach better algorithm for most use-cases though.
+The memory savings and correspondingly faster priority queue pushes make the Version 2 approach better algorithm for most use-cases though.
 This can be seen in the following graph.

 .. image:: image/v1_vs_v2_memory_usage.png
   :width: 400